pbiering/mailman3-rpm/README.md

 # mailman3-rpm

-RPM packaged mailman3 for Fedora and Enterprise Linux
+RPM packaged mailman3 "enhanced" for Fedora and Enterprise Linux

-Until updated in Fedora and included by EPEL available via copr:
+Until included by EPEL and potentially adjustments are overtaken in Fedora available via copr:

 - https://copr.fedorainfracloud.org/coprs/pbiering/InternetServerExtensions/

 ## Background

 Because of huge Python package dependencies it's impossible to build a native *mailman3* RPM without providing dependencies in USER_SITE directory.
-Neither EPEL nor Fedora can fulfill depencencies as of 2023-04.
+EPEL cannot fulfill dependencies as of 2023-06
+Fedora has only a standard version packaged as of 2023-06 missing some important enhancements.

 ### Drivers